Kiril Kulish: Billy Elliot the Musical

 At a press launch in New York on April 22, 2008, it was announced that Kulish would be one of three boys to play the title role in the original Broadway production of Billy Elliot the Musical, along with David Álvarez and Trent Kowalik.
 Kulish performed in the musical's first preview performance on October 1, 2008.
-On June 7, 2009, Kulish, along with Trent Kowalik and David Álvarez, won the Tony Award for Best Actor in a Leading Role in a Musical, becoming one of the youngest winners of the award.
+On June 7, 2009, Kulish, along with Trent Kowalik and David Álvarez, won the Tony Award for Best Actor in a Musical, becoming one of the youngest winners of the award.
 In all, Billy Elliot was nominated for 15 Tony Awards, and won 10, including Best Musical and Best Book of a Musical.
 Kulish's last performance in Billy Elliot was on Saturday October 3, 2009.